 Planting in the new pot : Place the plant in the center and fill the pot with soil until the pot is full.
-Press the plant a little hard to ensure a stable hold.
+Press the plant down a little to ensure a stable hold.

 Watering: Then water the plant thoroughly to wet the entire soil.